Youth & Family

 577 Staff Instructor: Alison Buchanan

-Class Registration Requirements: Each registration is for one (1) youth between the ages of 7 to 17, with an accompanying adult 18 years old and older.
+Class Notes: Each registration is for one (1) youth between the ages of 7 to 17, with an accompanying adult 18 years old or older.
 Due to the small class size, only one adult may accompany the youth registered.
 If an adult would like to accompany multiple youth participants, please sign up each youth participant individually and list the adult’s name for each registration.

 Community Instructor: Annie Johnson